Sure Dividend

 Note: Adjusted FFO is superior to ‘regular’ FFO because it ignores one-time accounting charges (usually from acquisitions, asset sales, or other non-repeated activities) that will artificially inflate or reduce a company’s observed financial performance.

-Alternatively, an investor could also use forward-looking expected adjusted funds from operations for the upcoming year.
-For example, we expect Realty Income to generate adjusted FFO-per-share of $4.00 in 2023.
-The stock currently trades for a share price of $55, which equals a P/FFO ratio of 13.7.
+For example, we expect Realty Income to generate adjusted FFO-per-share of $4.17 in 2024.
+The stock currently trades for a share price of $58, which equals a P/FFO ratio of 13.9.

 So how do investors determine whether Realty Income is an attractive buy today after calculating its price-to-FFO ratio?